ReVanced/revanced-patches/docs/3_fingerprinting.md

 ## 🎯 The result of a fingerprint

 After a `MethodFingerprint` resolves successfully, its result can be used.
-The result contains mutable and immutable references to the method and the class it is defined in.
+The result contains mutable and immutable references to the method and its defined class.

-> **Warning**: By default the immutable references **should be used** to prevent a mutable copy of the immutable references.
-For a patch to properly use a fingerprint though, usually write access is required.
-For that the mutable references can be used.
+> **Warning**: By default, the immutable references **should be used** to prevent a mutable copy of the immutable references.
+For a patch to properly use a fingerprint, though, usually write access is required.
+For that, mutable references can be used.

 Among them, the result also contains [MethodFingerprintResult.scanResult](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/fingerprint/method/impl/MethodFingerprint.kt#L239) which contains additional useful properties: